‘The Bachelor’ Finale Recap: Nick Viall’s Final Rose Goes To Vanessa Grimaldi

 — SHERI WILKS RABB (@rabbstock) March 14, 2017

-Others expressed the opinion that Raven should have emerged winner.
+Others expressed the opinion that Raven should have emerged as the winner.

 [Featured Image by Bravo/Getty Images]